 “I daresay you haven’t had much practice,” said the Queen.
 “When I was your age, I always did it for half an hour a day.
 Why, sometimes I’ve believed as many as six impossible things before breakfast. “

 —Alice in Wonderland

-When we are creating a culture together we get a chance to live inside the enlightened world, not as a static unchanging place but as a path that keeps opening between the trees.
+When we are creating a culture together we get a chance to live inside the enlightened world, not as a static unchanging place but as a path that keeps opening.
 The core of the culture is the koan practice and the experience of awakening.
 There is also the idea that at bottom, we are not selfish, we do want to help each other.
 In PZI we refer things back to that vision of waking up.
-As a commmunity we help deepen one another’s practice.
+As a community we help deepen one another’s practice.

 — John Tarrant, PZI Director

 We invite you to use the “Go Deeper” menu on the right to explore this site and learn more »